awstomburge/hlc302-cdk/README.md

 - [AWS CDK (`npm install -g aws-cdk`)](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install)
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 Configure the CLI to have full access to Amazon Connect, Amazon Lex, and AWS Systems Manager.
 To make this easy, you can assign the user the CLI is using with Adminstrator permissions.

+**NOTE: This solution is expecting you will run this in us-east-1**

 Begin deploying the code:
 - cd hlc302-cdk
 - Create a virtual environment for python: `python -m venv hlc302`